rumyar/20440project/README.md

 # 20440 project
 The goal of the files in this repo is to take data from the publication, 'Pan-cancer analysis of neoepitopes' by Vihinen et al., 2018 and online published PON-P2 pathogenicity prediction and visualize the frequency of base pair/amino acid substitutions in neoepitopes across cancer types using dendrograms and heatmaps and evaluate if overarching sigantures assist in explaining the variation seen in cancer neoepitopes.
 This repo also strives to create an predictive model based on these signatures to see if it possible to predict basepair/amino acid substitutions based on the cancer type of a particular neoantigen.
 The hope is that these predictions will help in the development of novel cancer vaccines for cancer types.

-## General Outline
+## General Outline (and Summary of Files)
 #### Data Sets: 'Pan-cancer' data-set, pon-p2 data, data1, cancerfreq, data2
-Pan-cancer data set derived from supplementary figure 1 of 'Pan-cancer analysis of neoepitopes' by Vihinen et al., 2018. <br />
+**pan-cancer.xls** Pan-cancer data set derived from supplementary figure 1 of 'Pan-cancer analysis of neoepitopes' by Vihinen et al., 2018. <br />
-Cancer type data set derived from PON-P2 pathogenicity prediction for various somatic mutations found in cancer.
+**cosmic.xls** Cancer type data set derived from PON-P2 pathogenicity prediction for various somatic mutations found in cancer.
 Datasets found at this url: http://structure.bmc.lu.se/PON-P2/cancer30.html/ <br />
-data1/data2: merged datasets combining data from source 1 and source 2 based on ensembl gene ID.
-Note that data1 and data2 contain the same data and are only numerically distinguished by which aim they are used for. <br />
+**data1.csv/data2.csv** data1/data2: merged datasets combining data from source 1 and source 2 based on ensembl gene ID.
+Note that data1 contains data only from the merged data sets and data2 contains the same data but with the added normalized average connectivity that is output by the network analysis for each cancer type (see nkapate's repo).
+These are numerically distinguished by which aim they are used for. <br />
-cancerfreq: dataset generated from base pair/amino acid substitution frequencies in various cancer types (see Aim 1 code). <br />
+**cancerfreq.csv**: dataset generated from base pair/amino acid substitution frequencies in various cancer types (see Aim 1 code). <br />
-#### Aim 0: Creating Working DataFrame
+#### Aim 0: Creating Working DataFrame.ipynb
 Takes in pan-cancer data set and pon-p2 data as inputs and outputs a merged dataset (data1/data2) for use in future aims.
 Merging done on the basis of Ensembl-gene ID.
-#### Aim 1: Dendrogram and Heatmap
+#### Aim 1: Dendrogram and Heatmap.ipynb
 Takes in data1 as an input and outputs a cancer freq dataframe with frequencies of base pair/amino acid substitutions, a heatmap visualizing these frequencies and a dendrogram/heatmap with cophenetic correlation coefficienct optimized linkage and distance metrics
-#### Aim 2: PCA, tSNE and K-means Clustering
+#### Aim 2: PCA, tSNE and K-means Clustering.ipynb
-Takes in data2 as an input and outputs
+Takes in data2 as an input and outputs visualizations of dimmensionality reduction techniques such as principle component analysis (PCA) and t-Stochastic Neighbor Embedding (tSNE).
+In addition, K-means clustering was used to cluster the reduced data to determine if there are in fact overarching cancer neoepitope signatures within the data.

 ## Aim 0: Creating Working DataFrame
-### tldr: takes in pan cancer data set and pon-p2 data as inputs and outputs a merged dataset (data1/data2) for use in future aims
+### Goal: takes in pan cancer data set and pon-p2 data as inputs and outputs a merged dataset (data1) for use in future aims

 ### load in data
 Pan-cancer data set derived from supplementary figure 1 of 'Pan-cancer analysis of neoepitopes' by Vihinen et al., 2018. <br />